-Recall that any gradient path from a critical cell $\tau^{(p+1)}$ to a critical cell $\sigma^{(p)}$ must alternate between ranks $p+1$ and $p$, because it cannot contain two consecutive upward steps or end with an upward step.
+Any gradient path from a critical cell $\tau^{(p+1)}$ to a critical cell $\sigma^{(p)}$ must alternate between ranks $p+1$ and $p$, because it cannot contain two consecutive upward steps or end with an upward step.
 Denote the downward step in a gradient path which deletes the $i$-th element from a chain by $d_i$.
 Denote by $u_r$ the unique upward step from a non-critical cell to its matching partner, if the newly inserted chain element is the $r$-th element in the chain.
-We will focus on gradient paths in lexicographic discrete Morse functions coming from labellings such that each $d_i$ deletes from a chain a descent and then $u_i$ replaces this by a lexicographically earlier ascent in which the two labels have been swapped.
-Thus, it is quite natural to view the pair of steps $d_i \circ u_i$ as an adjacent transposition $s_i = (i, i+1)$ swapping the labels in positions $i,i+1$ on the lexicographically earliest saturated chain containing the order complex faces.
+We will focus on gradient paths resulting from labellings such that each $d_i$ deletes from a chain a descent and then $u_i$ replaces this by a lexicographically earlier ascent in which the two labels have been swapped.
+Thus, we may view the pair of steps $d_i \circ u_i$ as an adjacent transposition $s_i = (i, i+1)$ swapping the labels in positions $i,i+1$ on the lexicographically earliest saturated chain containing the order complex face.

 \begin{defn} An adjacent transposition $s_i$ {\bf acts effectively} on a chain $C$ that includes elements $v_{i-1},v_i,v_{i+1}$ of ranks $i-1,i,i+1$ and has a descent at rank $i$ if $s_i$ sends $C$ to a chain in which $v_i$ is replaced by $v_i'$ such that $\lambda (v_{i-1},v_i) = \lambda(v_i',v_{i+1})$ and $\lambda (v_{i-1},v_i') = \lambda (v_i,v_{i+1})$.
 A reduced expression $\omega $ {\bf acts effectively} on $C$ if each of its adjacent transpositions acts effectively in turn. \end{defn}